rookprotocol/test-rpc-client/README.md

-# test-client
+# Test RPC Client
-Convenience functions for sending test eth RPC calls
+Convenience functions for sending test eth RPC calls.

+Eventually this may become a client class, but for now it's just functions.